ellysh/league-of-legends-fundamentals-en/manuscript/Theory/README.md

 C>
 C> -- Sun Tzu "Art of War"

-In this chapter, we will cover the fundamental concepts of League of Legends.
-They form the foundation of all other knowledge about the game.
-A good understanding of the fundamentals helps you absorb new information more quickly and distinguish useful advice from misguided ones.
+In this chapter, we will explore the fundamental concepts of League of Legends.
+These concepts serve as the basics for all other knowledge about the game.
+A solid understanding of the fundamentals helps you absorb new information more quickly and differentiate between valuable advice and misguided suggestions.

 {pagebreak}